aws-deadline/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 Note that you may wish to disable the "strict hash" feature in Unreal's Python settings, or add hash settings for specific library and dependency versions you wish to consume.

-Finally if you're pulling from mainline you may have python dependencies which are not yet released to PyPi - you'll want to run something like this to build and install your mainline version.
+3. If you're pulling from mainline you may have python dependencies which are not yet released to PyPi - you'll need to build and install your local copy which can be done with hatch.
 Note that the .whl file will need to be changed to reflect the version which is output by hatch build:

 ```
 // Install hatch if not yet installed